Akshat20105/ShortUR/README.md

-# URL Shortener - Local Setup Guide
+# ShortUR (pronounced as short-er) - Local Setup Guide

 ## 📌 Prerequisites
 Before running the project, ensure you have the following installed: